 Track paddocks are essentially a fence within a fence, creating a track.
 There are usually wider areas designed for feeding, rolling, or loafing.
 Different footing can be added in various locations to control mud and stimulate healthy hoof growth.
 Hay slow feeders can be added all around the track to mimic natural wandering and foraging behavior.

-Our track paddock was just built in 2018 and is a work in progress.
-We have a pea gravel loafing area, two stonedust paddocks and a sand rolling pit.
-Approximately 2/3 of the main track has been surfaced with small gravel, with plans to complete the whole main track.
-The main track is located on a hillside, which adds to the horses' self exercise.
+Our main surfaced track paddock was built in 2018.
+We have pea gravel loafing areas, two stonedust paddocks and two sand rolling pits.
+The gravel track is fully surfaced with various substrates, and thus is entirely mud-free.
+The surfaced track is located on a hillside, which adds to the horses' self exercise.
+We also have a larger summer dirt track for horses who tolerate limited grazing in dry weather.

 We have now added a second track paddock around the larger field.
 It has grass, wildflowers and herbs for the horses to browse.
 It has several gates opening up into various grass pastures, giving options for different grazing management as appropriate.
-This track is only used for horses who are metabolically stable, and during dry weather.
+Our facility layout and management is a track paddock / EquiCentral style hybrid design.
+The grass track is only used for horses who are metabolically stable, and during dry weather.